opioiddatalab/drugchecking/datasets/README.md

 *February 2023: This documentation is in beta release.
 Expect changes.*<br>
 <br>

+Our mission is to provide the best data to prevent the most harm.
+For too long, people have only been told what's in the drug supply when it is too late: Dead or arrested.
+We are changing that by making all of our data public, instantly.
+To make sense of complex chemical names, we deploy soohisticated naltural lamguage processing (NLP) and semi-automated chemical and statistical analysis to find patterns in steet drug data.
+We strive to make sample results readable to humans.
+But we make datasets with extensive pre-processing so you can get on with science. <br><br>
+We intend for our datasets to be used only in the service of preventing health harms.
+We reserve the right to hold accountable anyone who touches these data with other intents. <br><br>
+For the sake of data tranparency, we expect attribution.
+We we do not require auhtorship.
+(Though, collaboration is welcome.)
+We make all our code publicly available and expect you will do the same when using our data.
+We expect publications to be in open access journals, and plain lamguage summaries provided back to the communities from which the samples arose.
+These are our community standards.
+We hope you will respect them.<br><br>
+Above all, we salute the front line harm reduction and public health workers who care for our communities.
+They are essential.
+Over years of shared truama, they are the ones who have built trust in the communities they serve.
+Without their cooperation, none of this knowledge would be possible.
+We expect them to be hailed in the Acknowledgements section of any manuscript or publication that results from the use of our data.<br>

 > **Warning**<br>
 > These data are intended for public health use to save lives.<br>
 > These data cannot be used for criminal prosecution because they are completely anonymous and do not conform to legal chain of custody requirements.<br>